dlMARiA/Syzygy-of-thoughts/README.md

 ```
     python main.py --prompt_type sot
 ```
-With these simple two steps, you ca
-    python main.py --prompt_type n easily customize and run the appropriate CoT model according to your needs!
+With these simple two steps, you can easily customize and run the appropriate CoT model according to your needs!